 Introduction

 A few days ago, I saw a guy online who was about to graduate complaining that university is meaningless.
-I think this view is too one-sided.
-Also, my high school classmates always think that studying computer science guarantees a high-paying job, and they believe they could do it too.
+I think that’s too one-sided.
+Also, my high school classmates always believed that studying computer science guarantees a high-paying job, thinking they could do it too.

-Coincidentally, half a year ago during an interview, I talked with the interviewer about my experience of getting into a big company from a third-tier university.
+Just half a year ago, during an interview, I talked with the interviewer about my experience of getting into a big company from a third-tier university.
 The interviewer instinctively thought I must have gotten there by grinding through coding problems.
 I didn’t elaborate at the time.

-So, I want to write this article as a response to that complaint and to share my real experiences.
-I’m not trying to say I’m exceptional or very successful now—far from it.
+So, I wanted to write this article as a response to that complaint and to share my real experiences.
+I’m not claiming to be exceptional or highly successful now—far from it.
 I just want to share some of my experiences and thoughts from university, especially for those who might be as confused as I once was.

 This article is not intended to boast about the computer science major; it’s just a personal university memoir.
-Please do not impulsively change your major because of this article; choose your major carefully.
+Please don’t impulsively change your major because of this article; choose your major carefully.

 I don’t like writing diaries, so many things are recalled from memory, and the timeline might be a bit jumbled.
 I’ll just talk about whatever comes to mind.